This article was long overdue a third update! A lot has changed since we last did a comparison.

-- there’s an ash cloud and you cannot fly, you are on your own.
+- Perhaps there’s a climatic reason why you cannot fly?
+You are on your own.

-- you hate your hotel, you are on your own.
+- If you hate your hotel, you are on your own.

-- there’s a natural disaster e.g. a flood (surprisingly common in Africa) and you cannot stay at your booked game lodge, you are on your own.
+- Or there could be a natural disaster such as a flood, (which is surprisingly common in Africa), and you have to move game lodges.
+You are on your own.

-The internet has given people ready access to bucket loads of information but it still takes hours and hours to find that information and to accurately assess which information is credible.
+The internet has given people ready access to bucket loads of information.
+Almost too much!
+But it still takes hours and hours to find that information and to accurately assess which information is credible.